lupestro/deacon/README.md

 ## Recent Changes:

-0.1.0 - Finished initial YUIdoc documentation support.
+0.1.0 - April 9, 2017 - Finished initial YUIdoc documentation support.
 Cleaned up existing unit tests.
+      - November 22, 2017 - Updated to Typescript
+      - February 19, 2018 - Prepared for deployment on site
+      - May 28, 2018 - Version bump
+0.2.0 - November 28, 2019 (Thankgiving Day) - Upgraded to 3.14, Octane stem to stern, and using typedoc.

 ## Needs Work: